 Heartfelt thanks from the mother and father of an HMS Orpheus survivor

 The painting below features in a slideshow which is part of the Gatherings on the Manukau Exhibition.
-This travelling exhibition opens at the Waiuku Library on 17 October, closing on 4 November.
+This travelling exhibition opened at the Waiuku Library on 17 October 2017, closing on 4 November 2017.

 Part of the Australia Squadron, the corvette was delivering reinforcements and supplies to assist British troops and settler volunteers in the Waikato War.
 There were 259 men on board.
 In the attempt to abandon ship many were dashed to their deaths in the sea’s powerful surge.

 The coastal steamer Wonga Wonga was in the harbour at the time and came to the aid of men struggling in the waves.
 Only 70 survived.
 Among them was 19-year-old midshipman Charles George Hunt.

 Charles came from a distinguished Gloucestershire family.
 Some of his older relatives were acquainted with the New Zealand Governor, Sir George Grey, who invited the young sailor to Kawau Island to recuperate.